the-events-calendar/the-events-calendar/readme.txt

 * Feature - Add a "fast forward" link to Month and Day views when there are no events to show.
 [TEC-3400]
 * Feature - Add `tribe_events_views_v2_use_ff_link` and `tribe_events_views_v2_{$this->slug}_use_ff_link` filters to allow control of the link.
 [TEC-3400]
 * Feature - Add Recent Past Events Views.
 [TEC-3385]
+* Tweak - Improved on meta data handling of for Blocks editor.
+* Tweak - Deprecate Select2 3.5.4 in favor of SelectWoo
 * Tweak - Load plugin text domain on the new `tribe_load_text_domains` action hook, which fires on `init` instead of on the `plugins_loaded` hook.
 [TEC-3406]
 * Tweak - Add a constant `TRIBE_CACHE_VIEWS` to turn off views HTML caching.
 * Fix - Theme navigation warning around `post_date = '0'` no longer happens when using Page template for Updated Views [TEC-3434]